Strategies for Span Labeling with Large Language Models: Introduction

-In this paper, we set out to explore how to robustly apply LLMs to span labeling tasks.
+In this paper, we explore how to robustly apply LLMs to span labeling tasks.
 We first show that there is currently no consensus on how to formulate span labeling tasks for LLMs.
 This leads to a wide range of ad hoc strategies, often found to deliver unsatisfactory performance on downstream tasks.
-In \Cref{sec:methods}, we cluster these strategies into three groups: tagging the copy of the input text (\cattag{}), string matching of the span content (\catmatch{}), and referring to the numerical indices of the input tokens (\catindex{}).
-On top of the base methods for each strategy, we also present tweaks that were introduced to address their drawbacks.
+In \Cref{sec:methods}, we cluster these strategies into three groups: tagging a copy of the whole input text (\cattag{}), referring to the numerical indices of the input tokens (\catindex{}), and matching the generated span content (\catmatch{}).

 In \Cref{sec:our_method}, we introduce our novel constrained decoding extension for the \catmatch{} strategies.
 Our method -- \textsc{\ourmethod{}} -- provides guarantees on the output format by modifying raw model logits to only allow generating valid spans from the input text.
 By affecting only the decoding process, our method is applicable to any locally-deployed LLM without costly model finetuning or architecture modifications.